 Which brings us to downtime.
 In terms of recovery, it’s not a one-size-fits-all situation.
 “In-office peel options are endless.
 Some will require no downtime at all.
 You might experience a little redness and flaking, but that’s it,” says Mattioli.
 “There are hundreds of different lasers.
 Many offer mild resurfacing with little or no recovery period, while others (namely ablative) can leave you looking pink and swollen for up to a week.”

 But again, this varies depending on the specific procedure.
 Aftercare, however, does not.
-Mattioli advices patients to avoid scrubs, cleansing brushes, washcloths, retinoids, topical acne medication, and alpha/beta hydroxy acids so as not to interfere with the healing process for about a week.
-In terms of topicals, stick to a gentle cleanser with antibacterial support, soothing moisturizer, hydrating serum, and broad spectrum mineral sunscreen.
+Mattioli advises patients to avoid scrubs, cleansing brushes, washcloths, retinoids, topical acne medication, and alpha/beta hydroxy acids so as not to interfere with the healing process for about a week.
+In terms of topicals, stick to a gentle cleanser with antibacterial support, soothing moisturizer, hydrating serum, and broad-spectrum mineral sunscreen.
 Following treatment, it’s also best to skip strenuous exercise and heavy sweating for 72 hours.